 Fushimi Inari Taisha

-Fushimi Inari Taisha is covered by over 5,000 vermillion torii gates and many fox statues to pray for a good harvest.
+Fushimi Inari Taisha is covered by over 5,000 vermilion torii gates and many fox statues to pray for a good harvest.
 Empress Genmei wished for the pacification of the world from natural disasters in its history.

 Suwa Taisha